 Getting Around Tbilisi

 There is a Metro with two lines that runs throughout the city.
 You can buy a card (2 lari) and you’ll need to put money on before you go (1 lari per ride).
+A Travel Card that includes unlimited rides on public transport for 1 day, 1 week, 1-6 months, and 1 year is also available.
 There are also plenty of marshrutkas with set routes throughout the city, although deciphering these can be difficult as a non-Georgian or non-Russian speaker.
 Taxis are generally cheap, but make sure to haggle for a bit and always decide on a price before you get in.
+Ride-sharing app Bolt is popular here.

 Tbilisi is one of my favorite cities in the world.
 I absolutely loved my time here.
 The city made me feel so alive, and there was always something going on or something happening.
 This is the perfect city for budget travelers, and shows off a vibrant and beautiful culture.
 If you haven’t been to Tbilisi yet, now is your time to go!